-But, the inconvenience of emailing PDFs in FreshBooks is a HUGE issue.
+But, the inconvenience of emailing PDFs in FreshBooks is an issue.
 Having to create a PDF and manually attach it to an email for every invoice is a real downer, and not including a PDF could inconvenience your clients, the very folks who pay your bills!

-So, by a smidge, I have chosen Harvest as my online invoicing and time/expense tracking solution.
+So, by a smidge, I have chosen Harvest as my online invoicing and time/expense tracking solution, although both are great.
 I will always look with envy at FreshBooks, but at the end of the day, making it easy for my clients to pay me is the most important thing.
-Both FreshBooks and Harvest are great solutions for freelancers like me.
-For more info on Harvest, click the link below:

 Which do you prefer?
 Please leave your comments below!!!
 I’d love to hear from you. – Brian

 If you just need a professional-looking invoice, check out FreshBooks’ Free Invoice Creator.
 It’s just for creating invoices, and allows you to save and send them online.